NyanoNyan/-EDA-and-Forecasting-on-weekly-petrol-and-diesel-data/README.md

 **Details about the data:**

+- This data is from June 2003 till May 2020.
+When the data was extracted, the latest data was from May 2020.

 - The data was for a weekly road fuel prices on the cost for the unleaded petrol (ULSP) and unleaded diesel (ULSD).

 - Univariate forecasting method was used